Anemia – Diagnosis, Symptoms, and Treatment

 The treatment of anemia is based on its severity.
 Severe anemia due to blood loss often requires blood transfusion with packed red blood cells.
 Less urgent forms of anemia may be treated with a variety of therapies depending on their cause.

 For instance, iron deficiency anemia is typically treated with oral iron sulfate supplements such as Slow-Fe.
 Patients that cannot tolerate oral formulation may receive intravenous iron therapy – DexFerrum or InFeD (iron dextran).
 Individuals with vitamin B12 deficiency are typically supplemented with oral or intramuscular vitamin B12.
-Patients with hypothyroidism usually requires treatment with Synthroid (levothyroxine).
-Patients with chronic kidney disease frequently requires the use of Epogen (epoetin alfa).
-Gastrointestinal ulcers usually warrant treatment with proton pump inhibitor therapy such as Prilosec (omeprazole) or Prevacid (lansoprazole).
+Patients with hypothyroidism usually require treatment with Synthroid (levothyroxine).
+Patients with chronic kidney disease frequently require the use of Epogen (epoetin alfa).
+Gastrointestinal ulcers typically warrant therapy with proton pump inhibitor therapy such as Prilosec (omeprazole) or Prevacid (lansoprazole).

 - Beutler E, Waalen J. The definition of anemia: what is the lower limit of normal of the blood hemoglobin concentration?
 Blood 2006; 107:1747. - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1895695/